<

 Year 7

-At the beginning of the year, learners will complete a baseline assessment, this will be used to gauge their current level of geographical understanding and will be what we measure progress against in the end of year assessment in May/June.
+At the beginning of the year, learners will complete a baseline assessment.
+This will be used to gauge their current level of geographical understanding and will be what we measure progress against in the end of year assessment in May/June.

 Autumn Spring Summer